alibaba/higress/test/README.md

 ![ingress-workflow](./ingress/pipeline.png)

-Higress provides make target to run ingress api conformance tests: `make ingress-conformance-test`.
+Higress provides make target to run ingress api conformance tests and wasmplugin tests,

++  API Tests: `make ingress-conformance-test`
++  WasmPlugin Tests: `make ingress-wasmplugin-test`

 It can be divided into below steps:

 1. delete-cluster: checks if we have undeleted kind cluster.
 2. create-cluster: create a new kind cluster.